Join GitHub today

 Are those available online?
 Or only in print?
 We try to include a "documentation" link for all our styles (see https://github.com/citation-style-language/styles/wiki/Style-Requirements#10---documentation-link)

-And s this style for the entire university of a single department?
+And is this style for the entire university of a single department?

 This comment has been minimized.